The SCR Story

 During the Third Step period (1967-78), SCR moved from a local group to a regional force, as it matured both artistically and organizationally.
 Operating income more than doubled —from $20,000 to $55,000 in the first two seasons.
 By the fifth season, paid staff had grown from one part-time business secretary to a staff of five: a business director, an administrative director, two Box Office employees and a full-time technical director.
 A first grant from the National Endowment for the Arts (NEA) went toward expanding the business staff.
 The Los Angeles Drama Critics Circle (LADCC) gave SCR its first award in 1970 for "consistent achievement in production."
 In a little more than a decade, SCR would be sweeping LADCC Awards ceremonies.
 In 1976, SCR joined the League of Resident Theatres (LORT) and was able to contract with members of Actors' Equity, the union of professional stage actors and stage managers.

-The theatre's interest in new play production, which had been exhibited as early as the first season with the premiere of Chocolates, got a boost in the mid-’70s when the Rockefeller Foundation funded the "production of work by new American playwrights."
+The theatre's interest in new play production, which had been exhibited as early as the first season with the premiere of Chocolates by Ian Bernard, got a boost in the mid-’70s when the Rockefeller Foundation funded the "production of work by new American playwrights."